zixiCat/form-bunch/README.md

 # form-bunch
 [![NPM Status](https://img.shields.io/npm/v/form-bunch.svg)](https://www.npmjs.com/package/form-bunch)

-The form-bunch is a component like a plugin that make it easier to write form,
+The form-bunch is a component like a plugin that make it easier to write form. <br />
-You could add most of the components what you want to form-bunch for build various forms.
+You could add the most of components what you want to form-bunch for build various forms. <br />
-You could also easily change the settings to get the verification or layout you want
+You could also easily change the settings to get the verification or layout you want. <br />
+Hope you enjoy it, and if you like it, star it pllllllllllz. :)<br />

 Advantages:
-- Customizable.
-You can add whatever you want if it's possible, like components of Material-UI, Ant Design or custom components.
+- **Customizable**.
+You can add whatever you want if it's possible, like components of Material-UI, Ant Design or customized components.
-- Small. it will give you convenience and performance for building form.
+- **Small**. it will give you performance and convenience for building form.
-- Easy.
-You can change the settings easily - [see below](#advanced-usage)
+- **Easy**.
+You can change the settings easily - [see below](#usage)

 ###   [DEMO](https://codesandbox.io/s/form-bunch-9084x)